eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ## Load balancing

-This web server does not implement loand balancing due to lack of time.
+This web server does not implement load balancing due to lack of time.
-More information to implement load balancing on your server can be found [here](https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html).
+More informations to implement load balancing on your server can be found [here](https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html).